curityio/devops-dashboard-example/doc/data-access.md

 # Data Access

 This document provides some commands for working with the example setup's database.\
-This can be useful when troubleshooting access denied issues due to user group claims.
+This can be useful when troubleshooting groups stored against user accounts.

 ## Preconfigured Users

-The Docker deployment uses a postgres database that stores data for the Curity Identity Server.\
+The Docker deployment uses a postgres database as a default data source for the Curity Identity Server.\
-The schema and data are provided in a postgres dump called `data-backup.sql`
+The schema and user accounts are provided in a postgres dump called `data-backup.sql`.

 ## Get Connected to the Database